Could've Been (Tiffany song): Critical reception

 John Aizlewood from Number One declared the song as "mighty", noting how "she croons and how she moves the emotions like a large cheque."

 Music video

-Technically, "Could've Been" never had an official music video as network executives felt like the lyrics would not sound believable coming from a then 14-year-old Tiffany.
+"Could've Been" never had an official music video as network executives felt the lyrics would not sound believable coming from a then 14-year-old Tiffany.
 However, a live music video was sent to networks which featured fans singing along to Tiffany's performance.